Les Terrasses de la Chaudière complex: Renovating and modernizing

 We awarded 2 construction management contracts through competitive procurement processes to PCL Constructors Eastern Inc.:

-BGIS manages the GCworkplace contracts on behalf of PSPC under an RP-1 arrangement.
+BGIS manages the GCworkplace contract on behalf of PSPC under an RP-1 arrangement.

 Environmental services